Now in power, Nepal’s rapper-politician Balen Shah faces new challenge

 That’s a larger mandate than even the RSP itself expected.

 “We were expecting just over a 50 percent majority, but a two-thirds mandate was beyond our expectations,” RSP leader Shishir Khanal told Al Jazeera.
-Khanal, who was a lawmaker in the outgoing parliament, won re-election on March 5.
+Khanal, who was a lawmaker in the outgoing parliament, was re-elected on March 5.

 “The challenge is that such a mandate creates very high expectations among people, who want fast results.
 Given Nepal’s institutional capacity and almost stagnant economic growth, delivering those results will be extremely difficult.”

 One immediate test for Shah will be implementing the findings of the Karki Commission, formed by the interim Sushila Karki government that took charge after Oli’s ouster last year.
 The commission was tasked with investigating the killings and property damage during the Gen Z movement last year.
-The panel submitted its report to the government last Sunday.
+The panel submitted its report to the government on March 8, 2026.
 This interim government is expected to hand over the investigation to the incoming Shah government to implement.

 “There is a popular demand that the report be made public and implemented quickly,” Sapkota, the analyst, said.
 “If the interim government hands over the report as promised, implementation will have to happen in stages.
 As soon as he begins doing that, political reactions will follow, and he will have to manage them carefully.”

 The protests last year were driven by public anger over corruption, poor governance and lack of accountability, issues that voters expect the new government to address urgently.
 High-profile corruption investigations involving politicians are likely to be among the upcoming government’s first major tasks.

-That won’t be an easy challenge to address.
+That will not be an easy challenge to address.

-Shah joined the RSP only weeks before the election, and was nominated as its prime ministerial candidate, while Rabi Lamichhane, the television presenter-turned-politician who founded the party, remains its president.
+Shah joined the RSP only weeks before the election, and was nominated as its prime ministerial candidate, while Rabi Lamichhane, the television presenter-turned-politician who founded the party, remains its chairman.

 Lamichhane himself remains a controversial figure, facing allegations of fraud, organised crime and money laundering.
 He has previously served jail sentences and is currently out on bail.
-Lamichhane is accused of illegally holding two passports, US and Nepali, which is forbidden under Nepali law.
+Lamichhane is accused of illegally holding two passports, United States and Nepali, which is forbidden under Nepali law.

 Two power centres?

-The relationship between Shah and Lamichhane — and the balance of power between them — will also come under scrutiny, say experts.
+The relationship between Shah and Lamichhane, and the balance of power between them, will also come under scrutiny, say experts.

 Gehendra Lal Malla, professor of political science at Tribhuvan University in Kathmandu, described their alliance as a “marriage of convenience”.